DTjomsland/T2A1-B/T1A2_Workbook_B.md

 *Array: ``[12, 4, 6, 2, 8]``*

 <strong>First Iteration:</strong>
 The first iteration will set the ``minimum`` as the first element and compare it until it finds a smaller element.
-Every time is finds a smaller element, it sets that as the new ``minimum`` until it has finished the iteration.
+Every time it finds a smaller element, it sets that as the new ``minimum`` until it has finished the iteration.
 The final ``minimum`` for the iteration is then swapped with the first element in the set.

 *``Minimum`` in white.*